 *** Top of Page 197 ***

-[27] The range of legal understandings of religion range from very broad (as in India) to very narrow (as in Saudi Arabia).
+“heretic,” “apostate,” and “schismatic.”
+In some particularly extreme cases, adjectives will be piled onto these already pejorative terms and groups will be described, often without any supporting evidence, as “totalitarian sects” or “destructive cults.”
+Whereas scholars of religion, including sociologists and anthropologists, are generally critical of such derogatory labels, which typically derive from emotional hostility rather than from any systematically explained difference with more traditional religions, the attitudes may affect legal judgments as well.[27]
+The range of legal understandings of religion range from very broad (as in India) to very narrow (as in Saudi Arabia).
 Thus “religion” may be seen not simply as a neutral description of such things as theological beliefs or ritual practices, but as judgment on whether the particular beliefs or actions are acceptable to the society or the legal system.[28]
 Thus, a definition of “religion” may not simply be neutral, but may contain an inappropriate societal value judgment regarding particular beliefs or actions with “good” beliefs being characterized as “religions” and “bad” beliefs being characterized as “cults” or “heresies.”

 2. Failing to Consider Religion from the Perspective of Its Adversaries